 - Cook the pasta according to package instructions.

-- First make the Rice Paper Bacon.
-Take two rice paper sheets, lay them above each other and cut into strips with a kitchen scissor.
+- Take two rice paper sheets, lay them above each other and cut into strips with a kitchen scissor.
 Add all the marinade ingredients together in a small bowl and mix well.
-Line a baking tray with parchment paper and pre heat the oven to 350°F.
+Line a baking tray with parchment paper and preheat the oven to 350°F.

 - Prepare a bowl with warm water and place it next to the bowl with the marinade.
 Take two strips of rice paper, press them onto each other and dip into the warm water until it becomes slightly soft.
 Next, dip the double strip into the marinade and place onto the baking tray.
 Repeat this process until all strips are gone.
 Use a pastry brush to add the remaining marinade to each strip.